 Doctoral graduates 2016

 - Elizabeth Nansubuga.
 2016.
 Prevalence and predictors of maternal near miss in Central Uganda.
 A community approach.
-A PhD thesis submitted to North-West University, Mafikeng Campus as a fulfilment for the award of Doctor of Philosophy.
+A PhD thesis submitted to the North-West University, Mahikeng Campus in fulfilment for the degree of Doctor of Philosophy.

 - Phidelia Doegah.
 2016.
 The Relationship between Lifestyle Behaviours and Body Mass Index (BMI): The Case of Youth in Ghana.
-Thesis submitted for the degree Doctor of Philosophy in Population Studies at the (Mafikeng campus) of the North-West University (Supervised by Professor AY Amoateng).
+Thesis submitted for the degree of Doctor of Philosophy in Population Studies at the Mahikeng Campus of the North-West University (supervised by Professor AY Amoateng).

 - Doni Joseph Mosimanekgosi.
 2016.
 Exploring correlates of adolescent fertility in Malawi.
-A dissertation submitted as a partial fulfilment of the requirements for the Degree of Master in Population and Sustainable Development in Faculty of Human and Social Sciences of North West University, Mafikeng Campus.
-The candidate will be admitted to the degree of Doctor of Philosophy of North-West University, Mafikeng Campus on 9th October 2016.
+A dissertation submitted as a partial fulfilment of the requirements for the degree of Master of Population and Sustainable Development in the Faculty of Human and Social Sciences of the North-West University, Mahikeng Campus.
+The candidate was admitted to the degree of Master of Philosophy of the North-West University, Mahikeng Campus on 9 October 2016.

-- Natal Ayiga.
-Financial abuse of older persons in South Africa.
-Pensioner financial abuse workshop at the Weill Cornell Medical College, University of Cornell, 6th -7th June 2016: New York, USA.
-Invite only workshop.
+- Ayiga, N. Financial abuse of older persons in South Africa.
+Pensioner financial abuse workshop at the Weill Cornell Medical College, University of Cornell, 6 to 7 June 2016: New York, USA.
+Invite-only workshop.

 Prof AY Amoateng